 For example, suppose you want the alert to be triggered if the total traffic in any 1 minute interval is above 36.
 Since the threshold is measured in requests per second, you divide 3600 by 60 to get a threshold of 60.

 Finally, click ADD to add the alert condition.
-This takes you back to the Create alerting policy page, which displays the new condition, as shown below.
+This takes you back to the Create alerting policy dashboard, which displays the new condition, as shown below.